rossdrew/emuRox/README.md

   - a refactor of how Op-Codes are dealt with, stored and decoded.
   - a cleaner debug interface to better debug larger programs I'll be dealing with from now on
+  - getting rid of java performed arithmetic in favor of ALU performed arithmetic, it's causing problems...as expected

 #### 6502